jepstein-eagle/adaptable/packages/adaptableblotter-react-aggrid/README.md

 ## Help

-Further information about AdaptableBlotter.JS is available at www.adaptabletools.com.
+Further information about the Adaptable Blotter is available at www.adaptabletools.com.
 And there is detailed Help at https://adaptabletools.zendesk.com/hc/en-us.

 Developers can see how to access the Adaptable Blotter programmatically at https://api.adaptableblotter.com